 According to All About Vision, our eyes need oxygen to remain healthy.
 Wearing contacts too often can lead to oxygen deprivation, so make sure you take your contacts out regularly, especially before going to bed.
 Most people can wear contacts every day without a problem, but it really depends on your doctor’s diagnosis and directions.
 To prevent any complications, some doctors ask that you take your contacts out an hour or two before bed every night.
 To be safe, always follow your doctor’s instructions for proper contact use, and replace your lenses as directed.

-The best contact lenses for Amblyopia
+The best contact lenses online for Amblyopia